Should I Contact a Lawyer After Being Bit by a Dog?

 Note that a dog with any history of biting or violence may subject its owner to strict liability.
 If you aren’t sure whether to proceed on grounds of negligence or strict liability, the Charlotte dog bite attorneys at DeMayo Law Offices can help.

 North Carolina’s Local Leash Laws: Additional Liability for Dog Owners

 Believe it or not, the outcome of a dog bite case in North Carolina might just depend on a handbook in your local county office.
 Nearly every city and county in the state has its own set of local ordinances and many of these establish specific rules about when, where, and how dogs are allowed to interact with the public.

 Sometimes, owners that wouldn’t otherwise be vulnerable to claims for negligence or strict liability are held liable because they violated a local leash law or ordinance.
 These simple rules, which may require thorough research to fully understand, could have a big impact on the outcome of your case.

 As Charlotte dog bite attorneys, we actually represent animal attack victims all across the state.
 We know that a dog bite in Hickory, for example, might have a different outcome than one in Monroe.
 You can count on our talented team to exhaustively explore every applicable provision in state and local law in order to recover maximal compensation in your case.

-Schedule a Free Consultation with Experienced Charlotte Dog Bite Attorneys
+Schedule a Free Consultation with an Experienced Charlotte Dog Bite Law Firm

-If you’ve suffered an injury from somebody else’s dog in North Carolina, it is almost always a good idea to call a lawyer — especially if your injuries are severe.
-Even in spite of the One-Bite Rule, compensation is often available to those who’ve been hurt to no fault of their own.
+If you’ve suffered an injury from somebody else’s dog in North Carolina, it is always a good idea to call a lawyer — especially if your injuries are severe.
+Despite the One-Bite Rule, compensation is often available to those who’ve been hurt to no fault of their own.